March 24, 2009

 Gray describes it in “False Dawn,” a prophetic book (in 1998) on the

-, that transformation tore from their local
+destructive effects of globalization, that transformation tore from their local

 roots the economic markets that since medieval times and before had been